cloudmesh-community/book/chapters/preface/contributing-latex.md

     git commit -m "A message indicating what you changed"

-Finally you can push your changes up to Github:
+Finally, you can push your changes up to Github:

     git push -u origin master

 Once you have done that, open up a browser and go to your forked project on Github.
-When you have verified that the changes are there, you can issue a pull request for your work to be integrated into the original repository by clicking the *Pull Request* field in the right hand corner beneath the topics.
+When you have verified that the changes are there, you can issue a pull request for your work to be integrated into the original repository by clicking the *Pull Request* field in the right-hand corner beneath the topics.

 ### Adding bibliographic references

 We use a single reference file formatted in *bibtex*.
 The file is located in docs/source/refs.bib.
 We use sphinx-bibtex to manage the references in rst pages.
-However, it has the disadvantage that we can only have on reference section per bib file.
-In order to simplify management as we may cite the same references in different files it is not useful to develop a bib file for each rst file.
-Instead we developed the following pragmatic approach.
+However, it has the disadvantage that we can only have one reference section per bib file.
+In order to simplify management as we may cite the same references in different files, it is not useful to develop a bib file for each rst file.
+Instead, we developed the following pragmatic approach.

 Here is the process that we automatically apply in the *Makefile*

 -   We identify all rst files that have the cite command in it.
 -   We copy the refs.bib file into the same directory as the originating rst file.
-Lets assume the file is called *filename.rst*
+Let us assume the file is called *filename.rst*
--   We than rename in the file for this directory to *filename-tmp.bib* indicating it is not checked into github
+-   We then rename in the file for this directory to *filename-tmp.bib* indicating it is not checked into GitHub
 -   In gitignore we have a rule that excludes them

 The only thing you have to do in order to use references is to make the